rscode999/stepperfx/rules.md

         <ExampleObject/>
     <Container/>

-At the start of the FXML object's options should be the `fx:id`, followed by the `onAction` option.
+At the start of the FXML object's options should be the `fx:id`, followed by the `onAction` option (if either exist).
 Options for FXML objects must be listed in alphabetical order (or in some other logical order).
 Examples: